thephpleague/csv/source/filtering.md

 ### Writer class on Editing Mode

-<p class="message-warning"><strong>Warning:</strong> To preserve file cursor position during editing and because of <code>SplFileObject</code> restricted stream filter support, the stream filter properties and functions are fixed after the first insert is made with any of the <code>insert*</code> method.</p>
+<p class="message-warning"><strong>Warning:</strong> To preserve file cursor position during editing and because of <code>SplFileObject</code> restricted stream filter support, the stream filter mode and the stream filter collection are frozen after the first insert is made using any of the <code>insert*</code> method.</p>

 ~~~.language-php
 use \League\Csv\Writer;